-PPD and Toluene-2,5 Diamine Sulfate: What's the Difference?
+PPD and Toluene-2,5 Diamine Sulfate in Hair Dye - What's the Difference?

 What's the Difference Between PPD, Toluene-2,5 Diamine Sulfate, and Phenylenediamines?

 If you're looking into switching to a safer, more natural hair colour product, you're likely to encounter references to the chemical compound p-Phenylenediamine (often abbreviated PPD).
 PPD is commonly used in many traditional and 'natural' hair colour formulas.
 It is also the primary cause of allergic reactions in hair colourings.

 Semi-permanent and permanent hair colourings usually use either p-Phenylenediamine (PPD) or Toluene-2,5 Diamine Sulfate to activate the colouring pigments.
 Although they work in more or less the same way, PPD is a more aggressive ingredient.
 Some natural hair colour fomulas do contain PPD, but at reduced levels.

 This does not mean that people cannot be allergic to Toluene-2,5 Diamine Sulfate.
 Individuals can be allergic or potentially react to all sorts of natural or chemical ingredients.
 This is the reason hair colour companies advise everyone to carry out a sensitivity test prior to using a hair colouring.
 Some people have no issue with the lower levels of PPD present in some natural formulas, but generally the number of people having a reaction to Toluene-2,5 Diamine Sulfate is lower than to PPD.